Roles, Deployments and Costs

 I am not hung up on ships names but how about the Future Rapid Effects Ship or FRES?

 For now, we can just call it a Maritime Support System (MSS)

 That is the norm, but this proposal would seek to define a cost first and work everything back from there.
-Now this might seem ridiculous and I am aware that most will not agree with it but all the services, especially the seniors in that service, have to achieve financial credibility; changing the current perception of having champagne tastes and brown ale wallets, in-hoc to the defence industry that provides most of them jobs after leaving and lusting after shiny new equipment despite their service falling apart at the seams.
+Now this might seem ridiculous and I am aware that most will not agree with it but all the services, especially the seniors in that service, have to achieve financial credibility; changing the current perception of having champagne tastes and brown ale wallets, in hock to the defence industry that provides most of the jobs after leaving and lusting after shiny new equipment despite their service falling apart at the seams.
 It’s an unfair characterisation, but there is a kernel of truth in that perception.

-Cost is, therefore, the fundamental element in this proposal
+Low cost is, therefore, the fundamental element in this proposal

 Can one set a budget before even considering roles and deployments?